 Q. What do I do if Encrypted Enrollee ID-P changes?

 A. Encrypted Enrollee ID-P (fields P002, R002, I002, T002, E002, C003) must be consistently encrypted throughout the submission history.
-Please notify SSS and MHCC of any changes in encryption.
-If change is necessary, a crosswalk of old and new Patient IDPs is necessary for each enrollee.
+Please notify SSS and the MHCC of any changes in encryption and explain why the identifiers must change.
+The MHCC and SSS will discuss options with payor representatives for ensuring that the encrypted enrollee identifier-P values are consistent within the MCDB for unique individuals across time.

 Q. In the Eligibility file, when the coverage is not from an ACA-compliant plan, how should the cost-sharing reduction indicator be populated (field E051)?
 How should the metal level plan indicator be populated (field E050)?